 Get a season pass to a water park.
 Bring your lunch and it will make it cheaper.
 You can get discounts on Coke cans or some fast food restaurants if you go for the day.
 We have a smaller water park in our own town.
 We get a seasons pass so we get other people in with the free friends coupon.

-12. Join your town’s Facebook page.
+12. Join your town’s Facebook page for free activities.

 Join your towns Facebook page.
 They will post all of the activities going on in your town.
 Our town is family oriented and plan a lot for kids.
 We have a local theater where they perform plays.
 Ask around to see what your town is doing.